 Denise Joyner West is a marketing veteran with more than 25 years of experience.
 She spent almost five years as Marketing Director for ESSENCE Communication the parent company to ESSENCE Magazine.
 She reported directly to the President and helped develop several new revenue streams for the company including a music label and travel club.
 Denise spearheaded successful marketing and business development programs for the ESSENCE Awards TV show and the ESSENCE Music Festival.
 Denise’s brand marketing experience includes five years in brand marketing with Nabisco on products such as Fleischmann’s Margarine, Royal Desserts and Squeeze Margarine.
 At Revlon, West launched Clean & Clean skin care line’s Bar and Buff product.
 Additionally she was responsible for the package re-design and reformulation of Mitchum Antiperspirant and Colorsilk Hair Color.
 Denise also spent five years with Loews Corporation’s Lorillard Division on the Kent and True brands.

 Since leaving Essence Denise has worked as a freelance marketing consultant working with companies such as Footsteps Group advertising agency (Omnicom Group) and Landy International, a Chinese manufacturing company.
-Denise is currently Vice President of Marketing at Technology Concepts Group Intl (TCGi) in Somerset, NJ.
+Denise retired as Vice President of Marketing at Technology Concepts Group Intl (TCGi) in Somerset, NJ.
+She now co-owns Nisa Gifts LLC, an online retail and corporate promotions company.

 She has a BA degree from Douglass College, Rutgers University and a MBA degree from Rutgers Business School.

-Has a MBA in Finance from Rutgers Business School.
-After many years in corporate America Crystal started her own commercial cleaning business.
+Crystal has a MBA in Finance from Rutgers Business School.
+After many years in corporate America, Crystal started her own commercial cleaning business.
 When health problem force her to close that business, she followed her passion for baking.
 Crystal bakes and sell pound cakes in all kinds of seasonal flavors as the owner of The Cake Pound, an online and indoor/outdoor farmer's bakery.

 The Alfreda P Robinson Award is given to the Black or Hispanic student graduating with an MBA from Rutgers Business School with the highest GPA.